Filling station: Underground filling stations

 The underground modular filling station is a construction model for filling stations that was developed and patented by U-Cont Oy Ltd in Finland in 1993.
-Afterwards the same system was used in Florida, US.
-Above-ground modular stations were built in the 1980s in eastern Europe and especially in Soviet Union, but they were not built in other parts of Europe due to the stations' lack of safety in case of fire.
+Afterwards, the same system was used in Florida, US.
+Above-ground modular stations were built in the 1980s in Eastern Europe and especially in Soviet Union, but they were not built in other parts of Europe due to the stations' lack of safety in case of fire.

-The construction model for underground modular filling station makes the installation time shorter, designing easier and manufacturing less expensive.
-As a proof of the model's installation speed an unofficial world record of filling station installation was made by U-Cont Oy Ltd when a modular filling station was built in Helsinki, Finland in less than three days, including groundwork.
+The underground modular filling station's construction model reduces installation time, simplifies design, and lowers manufacturing costs.
+As proof of the model's installation speed, U-Cont Oy Ltd set an unofficial world record for filling station installation when a modular filling station was built in Helsinki, Finland, in less than three days, including groundwork.
 The safety of modular filling stations has been tested in a filling station simulator, in Kuopio, Finland.
-These tests have included for instance burning cars and explosions in the station simulator.
+These tests have included, for instance, burning cars and explosions in the station simulator.

+Negative impacts

+Human health

+Gasoline contains a mixture of BTEX hydrocarbons (benzene, toluene, ethylbenzene, xylenes).
+Prolonged exposure to toluene can cause permanent damage to the central nervous system, and chlorinated solvents can cause liver and kidney problems.
+Benzene in particular causes leukemia and is associated with non-Hodgkin lymphoma and multiple myeloma.
+People who work in filling stations, live near them, or attend school close to them are exposed to fumes and are at increased lifetime risk of cancer, with risk increased if there are multiple stations nearby.
+There is some evidence that living near a filling station is a risk for childhood leukemia.
+In addition to long-term exposure, there are bursts of short-term exposures to benzene when tanker trucks deliver fuel.

+High levels of benzene have been detected near stations across urban, suburban, and rural environments, though the causes (such as road traffic or congestion) can vary by location.

+Gas station attendants have suffered adverse health consequences depending on the type of fuel used, exposure to vehicle exhaust, and types of personal protective equipment (PPE) offered.
+Studies have noted higher levels of chromosomal deletions and higher rates of miscarriage, and workers have reported headaches, fatigue, throat irritation and depression.
+Exposure to exhaust and fumes has been associated with eye irritation, nausea, dizziness, and cough.